 While female zebra finches typically don't sing, males have a unique song.
 Due to their social nature, zebra finches should be kept in pairs or small groups.
 If you don't want to breed your birds, it's suggested to keep them in groups of the same gender.
 With proper care, these birds can live 5-10 years.

 The zebra finch diet consists of a seed mixture for small birds.
 This should be made up of different kinds of millet and canary seed as well as other seeds.
 It's important, that zebra finches always have access to food.
 If they are too fat, then they need more exercise, not less food.

-In addition to this, zebra finches like many greens, such as dandelion leaves and chickweed.
+In addition, zebra finches like many greens, such as dandelion leaves and chickweed.
 Millet sprays are also appreciated.
 Make sure you get any greens from a non-polluted area.
 For instance picking dandelion leaves from the roadside is not a good idea.

-Zebra finches should always have access to fresh water.
+Zebra finches should always have access to clean, fresh water.

-In general birds should always have access to some form of calcium.
+In general, birds should always have access to some form of calcium.
 Usually cuttlefish bone and/or sea shells are very popular, but so are egg shells from regular chickens.
-If you do use egg shells I would suggest microwaving the shells for a few minutes (or heating them in a regular oven if you don't have a microwave) in order to kill any bacteria (Salmonella).
-Let the shells cool off before feeding them to the birds.
+If you do use egg shells, it's recommended to microwave the shells for a few minutes (or heat them in a regular oven) in order to kill any bacteria, specifically Salmonella.
+Let the shells cool completely before feeding them to the birds.

 While zebra finches are able to tolerate many environments without many problems, temperatures below 60 degrees aren't ideal for the health of the bird, and therefore should be kept inside due to Midwest climate variability.